 When is the Boboyan Divide open?

-The trail is open year round but it’s worth checking the Parks ACT website as there will be occasional closures in the area.
+The trail is open year round but it’s worth checking the Parks ACT website as there’ll be occasional closures in the area.
 It’s best to avoid the southernmost section of the route after long periods of heavy rain as it can get very boggy and cycling may damage the trails.

 Is the Boboyan Divide a good bikepacking route for beginners?